zzir/micro-examples/README.md

 - [template](template) - Api, web and srv service templates generated with the 'micro new' command
 - [grpc](grpc) - Examples of how to use [go-grpc](https://github.com/micro/go-grpc)
 - [flags](flags) - Using command line flags with a service
+- [command](command) - An example of bot commands as micro services

 ## External